Tennessee State Route 35

 State Route 35 (SR 35) is a north–south state highway in East Tennessee.
-The 81.35 mi long state highway traverses Blount, Sevier, a small portion of Jefferson, Cocke, and Greene Counties.
+The 81.35 mi state highway traverses Blount, Sevier, a small portion of Jefferson, Cocke, and Greene Counties.
 Most of the route is a secret, or hidden designation, as it runs concurrently with U.S. Highways in the area.

 Route description

 Blount County

 SR 35, alone, begins in Blount County at an interchange with US 129 (Alcoa Highway/SR 115) in Alcoa.
 SR 35 goes southeast as a 4-lane divided highway known as S Hall Road, where it passes through some residential areas before entering a major business district, where it downgrades to an undivided 4-lane, before crossing a bridge into downtown Maryville.
 It immediately becomes N Washington Street before coming to an intersection with US 411 and SR 33 (E/W Broadway Avenue), where SR 35 becomes unsigned as it becomes concurrent with US 411.
-They continue east through downtown before having an intersection with SR 447 and turning north onto High Street, where it downgrades to a 2-lane as it leaves downtown.
+They continue east through downtown before having an intersection with SR 447 and turning north onto High Street, where it downgrades to a 2-lane highway as it leaves downtown.
 US 411/SR 35 continue northeast through residential areas before leaving Maryville as Sevierville Road and passing through farmland and rural areas to cross the Brabson Ford Bridge over the Little River and pass through Wildwood before crossing into Sevier County.

 Sevier County

 US 411/SR 35 enter Seymour, where they pass through a couple of neighborhoods before coming to an intersection with US 441 (Chapman Highway/SR 71) and SR 338 (Boyds Creek Highway), where US 411/SR 35 turn right to begin a wrong-way concurrency with US 441/SR 71.
 Chapman Highway (US 411/US 441/SR 35/SR 71) goes east as a 4-lane undivided highway to pass through a major business district before leaving Seymour and entering mountains.
-The highway becomes narrow and curvy, through it does keep 2 travel lanes in each direction, for several miles before widening to a divided highway.
-Chapman Highway continues east through rural areas before entering Sevierville, where it narrows to an undivided highway to pass through residential and commercial areas before crossing a bridge over the West Prong of the Little Pigeon River to enter downtown and come to an intersection with SR 66 (Winfield Dunn Parkway), where US 441/SR 71 splits off and goes south along Forks of the River Parkway.
+The highway becomes narrow and curvy, but it does keep two travel lanes in each direction for several miles before widening to a divided highway.
+Chapman Highway continues east through rural areas before entering Sevierville, where it narrows to an undivided highway to pass through residential and commercial areas before crossing a bridge over the West Prong of the Little Pigeon River to enter downtown and come to an intersection with SR 66 (Great Smoky Mountains Parkway, Winfield Dunn Parkway), where US 441/SR 71 splits off and goes south along Forks of the River Parkway.
 US 411/SR 35 pass through downtown as Main Street, where they have an intersection with SR 448 (North Parkway) and Parkway, before continuing east through a business district as Dolly Parton Parkway.
 They then have an intersection with SR 449 (Veterans Boulevard) before leaving Sevierville and passing through Cherokee Hills, where they become Newport Highway and have intersections with SR 416 (Pittman Center Road) and SR 339 (Long Springs Road).
 US 411/SR 35 narrows to 2-lanes and passes through farmland and rural areas before crossing into Jefferson County.